Skip to content

 The example given in the official ION install guide does use this shorthand, which causes an error, so beware of this issue if you are following that guide and/or editing the bitcoin.conf file manually.

-When we start Bitcoin Core we will need to make sure it uses the correct configuration file that was created above.
-To make this more convenient, let's create an alias in our SHELL_CONFIG file:
+Before we start Bitcoin Core, we need to make sure it can find the correct configuration file that was created above.
+To make this convenient, let's create an alias in our SHELL_CONFIG file:

 $ echo 'alias bitcoind="/usr/local/bin/bitcoind -conf=$BITCOIN_DATA/bitcoin.conf"' >> $SHELL_CONFIG; source $SHELL_CONFIG